Indian Councils Act 1892

-After being presented to the House of Lords in 1890, the Act was passed in 1892 in response to nationalist movements beginning to surface across British India.
+After being presented to the House of Lords in 1890, the act was passed in 1892 in response to nationalist movements beginning to surface across British India.

-This scheme would be overturned by passage of the Indian Councils Act 1909 – also called the Morley-Minto reforms – which introduced indirect elections to Indian councils along with special electoral preferences for muslim minorities and various commercial and functional interests.
+This scheme would be overturned by the passage of the Indian Councils Act 1909 (9 Edw.
+7. c.
+4) – also called the Morley-Minto reforms – which introduced indirect elections to Indian councils along with special electoral preferences for muslim minorities and various commercial and functional interests.